- Covestro and its partners develop a comprehensive interior concept

 Groundbreaking achievements time and again

-More than 50 years ago, still under the umbrella of Bayer, Covestro presented the first car with a complete plastic body at the plastics trade fair in Düsseldorf: the K 67.
-Since then, the company has repeatedly overcome the limits of the possible with innovative material solutions.
+More than 50 years ago, Covestro presented the first car with a complete plastic body under its former name Bayer at the plastics trade fair in Düsseldorf: the K 67.
+Since then, the company has repeatedly overcome the limits of the possible with innovative and courageous material solutions.
 Later milestones included the introduction of headlamps and automotive glazing, both made of the transparent polycarbonate Makrolon®.
 Covestro was also a pioneer in coating raw materials for waterborne automotive fillers and base coats as well as for low-solvent polyurethane clear coats.

 With 2018 sales of EUR 14.6 billion, Covestro is among the world’s largest polymer companies.
 Business activities are focused on the manufacture of high-tech polymer materials and the development of innovative solutions for products used in many areas of daily life.
 The main segments served are the automotive, construction, wood processing and furniture, and electrical and electronics industries.
 Other sectors include sports and leisure, cosmetics, health and the chemical industry itself.
 Covestro has 30 production sites worldwide and employs approximately 16,800 people (calculated as full-time equivalents) at the end of 2018.